aslakjohansen/brick-block/doc/introduction.md

 ## Group Template

 The group template should fundamentally be a Brick model.
 The set of ports belonging to an outer group (a group which is not part of another group) defines the interface.
-Ports are annotated with a label to allow us to name them individually.
+These ports are entities with a type which is a unique (within the group) subclass of `Port`.
+This allows us to name them individually.
+Similarly group types are subclasses of `Group`.

 ## Group Instance